yaml/yaml-spec/spec/1.2.2/spec.md

 A sequence of bytes is a _well-formed stream_ if, taken as a whole, it complies with the above `l-yaml-stream` production.

-Some common use case that can take advantage of the YAML stream structure are:

-Appending to Streams
-:
-Allowing multiple [documents] in a single stream makes YAML suitable for log files and similar [applications].
-Note that each [document] is independent of the rest, allowing for heterogeneous log file entries.

-Concatenating Streams
-:
-Concatenating two YAML streams requires both to use the same [character encoding].
-In addition, it is necessary to separate the last [document] of the first stream and the first [document] of the second stream.
-This is easily ensured by inserting a [document end marker] between the two streams.

-Communication Streams
-:
-The [document end marker] allows signaling the end of a [document] without closing the stream or starting the next [document].
-This allows the receiver to complete processing a [document] without having to wait for the next one to arrive.
-The sender may also transmit "keep-alive" messages in the form of [comment] lines or repeated [document end markers] without signaling the start of the next [document].

 # Chapter #.
 Recommended Schemas